SIP transfers

 Click Add Action to save.

-You can define custom X-headers in the UI to pass additional metadata with your SIP INVITE requests.
-This is useful for routing logic, caller identification, or integration with your PBX system.
+You can define custom X-headers in the UI to pass additional metadata with the SIP INVITE.
+This is useful for routing logic, caller identification, or integration with your PBX.

 Header values can be populated using variables or info extractors.